PurushottamHari/UnHook/subtitle_vendor_test/SUBTITLE_TESTING_README.md

 ### GitHub Actions

-The workflow automatically runs on:
+The workflow runs only when manually triggered via:
-- Push to main/master/develop branches
-- Pull requests
-- Manual trigger (workflow_dispatch)
-- Weekly schedule (Mondays at 6 AM UTC)
+- **Manual trigger (workflow_dispatch)** - Go to Actions tab and click "Run workflow"

 ## Test Results